HONEY Honey is more than Just Sweet

 hONEY + iNFANTS

-The bacterium, Clostridium botulinum is very common in nature and any raw food, including honey, may contain Clostridium botulinum spores.
+The bacterium Clostridium Botulinum is very common in nature and in any raw food—including honey which may contain Clostridium botulinum spores.

 A fully developed digestive system will protect a person against ingested C. botulinum.
-However, the digestive system of an infant under the age of 12 months is not fully developed, and thus cannot deal with with many kinds of antigens, including C. botulinum.
+However, the digestive system of an infant under the age of 12 months is not fully developed, and can’t deal with many kinds of antigens, including C. botulinum.
 The toxins produced by C. botulinum are extremely dangerous and present a very serious condition for infants.

-It is extremely rare to find C. botulinum in honey, but there have been a hand full of documented cases over the last 40 years.
-In these cases it is thought that the bacteria came in contact with the honey somewhere during honey processing but the best practice is for infants not to consume honey until they reach a year old.
+It is extremely rare to find C. botulinum in honey, but there have been a handful of documented cases over the last 40 years.
+In these cases, it is thought that the bacteria came in contact with the honey somewhere during honey processing but the best practice is for infants not to consume honey until they reach a year old.

 got unanswered questions? we’d love to chat about them